ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose Picolinate vs Bisglycinate?

-Choose Picolinate if: bioavailability is a priority, you are focused on supporting immune_support function, or you want the form with the strongest formulary evidence.
+Choose Picolinate if: bioavailability is a priority, you are focused on supporting Immune Support function, or you want the form with the strongest formulary evidence.

-Choose Bisglycinate if: bioavailability is a priority, you are focused on supporting immune_support function, or you want the form with the strongest formulary evidence.
+Choose Bisglycinate if: bioavailability is a priority, you are focused on supporting Immune Support function, or you want the form with the strongest formulary evidence.

 Speak with your healthcare provider for personalized guidance.
 The best Zinc form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.